 Given the potential risks, why would anyone want to embrace a new channel as an early adopter?

-Finally, don’t discount the early adopter legitimacy bump.
+Finally, don’t discount the early adopter legitimacy bump of NFTS for brands.
 Being one of the first brands to use a new channel or strategy carries a certain cachet, especially if you do it well.
 This can lead to gaining some momentum that could even follow your brand outside of that channel — leading to more Instagram or Twitter followers, for example.

 The answer will also depend on your business model and goals.
 The perspective of an artist or other type of creator will most likely differ from that of a larger B2B brand and will definitely result in a different set of costs and potential benefits.